OK10101/SpecterXDataFetchingService/API_DOCUMENTATION.md

 - **Graph API Integration**: Seamlessly fetch files from SharePoint/OneDrive using Microsoft Graph API
 - **SpecterX Upload**: Direct integration with SpecterX platform for file uploads
+- **File Policy Management**: Set and update policies for files with user ownership validation
+- **File Sharing**: Share files with recipients with configurable permissions and options
+- **Policy Management**: Retrieve available policies from SpecterX admin API
 - **Single Operation**: Combines file fetching and uploading in one API call
 - **Error Handling**: Comprehensive error responses for all failure scenarios

 ## CORS and CSRF

-- CSRF protection is disabled for the fetch-upload endpoint to support cross-origin requests from SPFx applications
+- CSRF protection is disabled for specific endpoints (fetch-upload, set-file-policy, share-file) to support cross-origin requests from SPFx applications
 - The service is designed to work with SharePoint Framework applications

 ## Error Handling